 The Achuar are a group of Indigenous peoples from the Amazon rainforest in Ecuador.
 Many of the Achuar still reside in the rainforest, and partner with Pachamama Alliance to preserve their ancestral lands and culture.

-The Achuar: Ancient People of Ecuador
+The Achuar: People of the Amazon

 The Achuar are located along the Pastaza River basin in Ecuador.

-One of the first initiatives was the Achuar’s development and implementation of an integrated resource management plan for their territory.
+One of the first initiatives was the Achuar’s development and implementation of a resource management plan for their territory.
 The overarching goal of this plan and subsequent initiatives is to ensure the long-term wellbeing of the Achuar lands and culture, and establish their right to self-determination at the local, national, regional, and international level.

 Four general areas of action support the overarching goal:

 - Developing sustainable economic enterprises

 - Strengthening their ability to defend their lands against outside encroachment

 - Building up their governing federation and its leadership